 If your household is anything like mine, you find some pretty interesting stains on clothing when it’s time to do laundry.
 Between my husband and my son, I never know what I’m going to get.

-That’s when I decided to make my own homemade stain remover.
+That’s when I decided to make my own homemade eco-friendly stain remover.

-Putting the Homemade Stain Remover to the Test
+Putting the Eco-Friendly Stain Remover to the Test

 As you can see from the above photo, my son managed to get pizza sauce on his khaki shorts.
 Now, the best part of this story isn’t the fact that he didn’t tell me he got pizza sauce on his shorts and let it sit there for days.
 No, the best part is that these shorts were brand new, and this was the first time he had worn them.